thefrontside/graphgen/www/docs/usage/dispatch.md

 });
 ```

-It is implemented as a switch statement which checks first if this is
+The switch statement decides if each case is one that it will
-a case we want to handle.
-If it is, then we handle it, otherwise, we
+handle.
+If it is, then we handle it, otherwise, we "pass it off" to
-"pass it off" to the other generators further down the line.
+the other generators further down the line.

 If the template for this logic seems familiar, it is probably because
-it is based on the concept of ["middleware"][middleware] so prevalent
+it is based on the concept of ["middleware"][middleware] prevalent
-on the HTTP stack.
+in many HTTP stacks.

 But writing `switch` statements for what could be hundreds or even thousands of
 fields in your generation schema is no way to live your life.
 Instead, GraphGen